laputae/private_vote/README.md

 # private_vote
-It use RSA cryptography to protect voter's private.
+It uses RSA cryptography to protect voter's private.